Vincenttoon/super-password-generator/README.md

 - THEN a password is generated that matches the selected criteria
 - WHEN the password is generated
 - THEN the password is either displayed in an alert or written to the page

-### Developer Notes

-This was HARD.
-A huge step up in difficulty from the previous two challenges.
-It felt like a lifetime trying to get anything to get anything functioning.
-Once I figured out the if/else statements things sped up a bit and I started to understand what I was doing a little more.
-Putting the For loop and Math.random held me up too.